sharat87/prestige/README.markdown

 1. [Mustache](https://mustache.github.io/) --- powers the templating.
 1. [MsgPack](https://msgpack.org/index.html) --- powers the protocol for communication with the proxy server.

+## Developing

+For development, use the following command to start a development server on port 3040:

+    npm start

+Once this is running, the app can be accessed at <http://localhost:3040/index.html> and the help document can be accessed at <http://localhost:3040/help.html>.
+Note that just <http://localhost:3040> doesn't currently work, we have to explicitly specify the `index.html` file.

 ## Inspirations

 - HTTP Client for Sublime Text: <https://requester.org/>.